-Citizens, as the second installment of our week of holy breads, we turn now to the Qurban bread used by the Syriac Maronite Church.
+Citizens, as the second installment of our week of holy breads, we turn now to the Qurban bread used by the Melkite Greek Catholic Church.
 Unlike most host breads in the Catholic faith, this one is extraordinarily perfumed with spices and incense, and redolent of orange and rose water essences.
+It is also leavened.

-The six major traditions of the Catholic Church are Alexandrian, Antiochene, Armenian, Chaldean, Constantinopolitan (Byzantine), and Latin (Roman).
-The Maronite Church follows the Antiochene Tradition.
+The six major traditions of the Catholic Church are Alexandrian, Antiochene, Armenian, Chaldean, Constantinopolitan (Byzantine), and Latin (Roman Catholic).

 A Roman Catholic may attend any Eastern Catholic Liturgy and fulfill his or her obligations at an Eastern Catholic Parish.
 That is, a Roman Catholic may join any Eastern Catholic Parish and receive any sacrament from an Eastern Catholic priest since all belong to the Catholic Church.[

-Maronites who do not reside within a convenient distance to a local Maronite Church are permitted to attend other Catholic churches while retaining their Maronite membership.
+Melkites who do not reside within a convenient distance to a local Melkite Church are permitted to attend other Catholic churches while retaining their Melkite membership.